 We were named as a defendant in two putative class actions: Smidga, et al. v.
 Bath & Body Works, LLC in the Allegheny County, Pennsylvania Court of Common Pleas and Dahlin v.
 Bath & Body Works, LLC in the Santa Barbara County, California Superior Court.
 The complaints each alleged that we violated the Fair and Accurate Credit Transactions Act by printing more than the last five digits of credit or debit card numbers on customers' receipts and, among other things, sought statutory damages, attorneys' fees and costs.
-We have reached an agreement with the plaintiffs in both of these cases that will resolve those matters, subject to court approval.
-The resolution of these claims is not expected to have a material adverse effect on our results of operations, financial condition or cash flows.
+We reached an agreement with the plaintiffs in these cases that resolves both matters.
+The cases were consolidated in the Allegheny County, Pennsylvania Court of Common Pleas, which issued final approval of the settlement on October 24, 2024.
+The resolution of these claims had no material adverse effect on our results of operations, financial condition or cash flows.